CircuitData/CircuitData-Language/Products.md

 ```

 ## Layers
+The "layers" element type is an "array".
 Layers include everything which is part of the finished product (could be a PCB).
 It is not limited by the traditional convention of a "stack up" but will also contain layers like a peelable mask.
 An example of one conductive layer in the structure would be:
 ```
 "layers": [
   {